What is Organics recycling?

 Organics won’t smell any more than your garbage smells.
 Remember that with organics recycling, you’re simply moving the organics materials from your garbage cart into your organics cart.

-Why should I subscribe to organics recycling?
+Why should I participate in organics recycling?

 Composting your organic material is nature’s way of recycling.
 Composting takes a perceived waste and turns it into something of value.
 Instead of going to the landfill or incinerator, organic material can be treated as a resource that replenishes soils, reduces erosion, prevents polluted storm water runoff from contaminating wetlands, lakes and streams and prevents climate change by capturing carbon dioxide and preventing methane (greenhouse gas) generated when food waste is landfilled.